nfs0621/OddsHarvester/README.md

 ### **☁️ Cloud Deployment**

-OddsHarvester can also be deployed on a cloud provider using the **Serverless Framework**, enabling scalable and efficient execution of its features in a serverless environment.
+OddsHarvester can also be deployed on a cloud provider using the **Serverless Framework**, with a Docker image to ensure compatibility with AWS Lambda (Dockerfile will need to be tweaked if you want to deploy on a different cloud provider).

+**Why Use a Docker Image?**

+1. AWS Lambda’s Deployment Size Limit:
+   AWS Lambda has a hard limit of 50MB for direct deployment packages, which includes code, dependencies, and assets.
+Playwright and its browser dependencies far exceed this limit.

+2. Playwright’s Incompatibility with Lambda Layers:
+   Playwright cannot be installed as an AWS Lambda layer because:
+      •	Its browser dependencies require system libraries that are unavailable in Lambda’s standard runtime environment.
+      •	Packaging these libraries within Lambda layers would exceed the layer size limit.

+3. Solution:
+   Using a Docker image solves these limitations by bundling the entire runtime environment, including Playwright, its browsers, and all required libraries, into a single package.
+This ensures a consistent and compatible execution environment.

 **Serverless Framework Setup:**